 On Sunday the François-Mitterand secondary college in Fenouillet, near Toulouse, announced on its website that it would close until June 2 to allow for a cleaning of the premises after a staff member tested positive.
 Health authorities are conducting tests on their contacts.

-In the central city of Tours, the Jean-Philippe Rameau secondary school close after a student in the seventh grade tested positive.
+In the central city of Tours, the Jean-Philippe Rameau secondary school closed after a student in the seventh grade tested positive.
 The school’s announcement stated, “After an investigation by the Regional Health Service and the school medical staff and while waiting for the outcome of tests of teaching staff, school management…and students who were alongside the student who tested positive, the department council and the academic directors in l’Indre-et-Loire are taking the decision to close the school.”
 The closure is effective from May 25 to June 1.

 Last week, in the same city, a primary school had been closed after a student in grade 5 tested positive, after having shared a classroom with four other students and a teacher on May 14 and 15.
 All classes at the school have been stopped while the building is being disinfected.